First-Year Admission Checklist

 Pay Your Enrollment Deposit

 Reserve your spot at Nebraska by paying a USD $250 enrollment deposit in MyRED.
-Afterward, you’ll gain access to the Housing Contract and Roommate Finder and receive New Student Enrollment information regarding Orientation, academic advising and course enrollment.
+Afterward, you'll gain access to the Housing Application and Roommate Finder and receive New Student Enrollment information regarding orientation, academic advising and course enrollment.

 Complete New Student Enrollment Processes

-New Student Enrollment is a required Online Orientation, academic advising and course enrollment process that prepares you for your transition to Nebraska.
-Once you’ve submitted the enrollment deposit, you’ll receive information about Online Orientation registration, academic advising and course enrollment.
+New Student Enrollment is a required orientation, academic advising and course enrollment process that prepares you for your transition to Nebraska.
+Admitted first-year students who have submitted the enrollment deposit will receive next steps starting October 15, 2025, for the spring 2026 term, and May 4, 2026, for the fall 2026 term.

 Complete Health Requirements